There is something so satisfying about owning a good knife.

 You can slice through thicker cuts like a rack of ribs, or a pork butt wit ease. but also have enough precision to slice thin slices of smoked salmon.

-The Mercer Cutlery Genesis is my Second pick for the best carving knife.
+The Mercer Cutlery Genesis is my second pick

 The forged high carbon stainless steel blade is a blade that you can only dream of.